KateFayra/android_simple_shell/README.md

-# Simple Shell by Nicholas Lochner for CS241 Android Development Examples
+# Simple Shell by Nicholas Lochner
-A simple shell for Android using the SDK and NDK.
+A simple shell for Android using the SDK and NDK created for CS241 Android development examples.
 This is a simple shell program for Android using the SDK and NDK.

 It can execute any standard UNIX system utilities such as: ls, cat, uname, and ps.
 It uses fork() and exec() in the native C code to do so, while writing output and receiving user input from the Java code.